Last updated:

 - Incorporating a separate legal entity and handling the payroll management with an in-house HR department.

-- Setting up a remote payroll by adding your Georgian employees to your parent company’s payroll.
+- Setting up a remote payroll by adding your Swiss employees to your parent company’s payroll.

 - Payroll outsourcing in Switzerland with a global EOR service such as Skuad, which can handle your payroll while ensuring total compliance with local laws.